nsdf-fabric/nsdf-slac/ReadMe.md

 endpoint=https://maritime.sealstorage.io/api/v0/s3
 ```

-Access the data
+Access the data:

--note: If you get any SSL certificate problem pkease add `--no-check-certificate` to the rclone commands as a temporary workaround
+- note: If you get any SSL certificate problem pkease add `--no-check-certificate` to the rclone commands as a temporary workaround

 ```bash